Breakdown: In Your House: Reception

-In 2018, Chris of Retro Pro Wrestling described the event as "odd," stating, "Though I can understand why not everybody was a fan of that main event, it was typical of the ‘f**k the rules’ brawling style that was so typical of the WWF main event scene at the time, and it actually worked pretty well.
+In 2018, Chris of Retro Pro Wrestling described the event as "odd," stating, "Though I can understand why not everybody was a fan of that main event, it was typical of the ‘f**k the rules’ brawling style that was so typical of the WWF main event scene at the time, and it worked pretty well.
 As for the show as a whole, this was an odd one.
 Outside of the last three matches, nothing much seemed to matter.
 Edge/Owen, MeroDroz, and D’Lo/Gangrel were as random as you could have asked for and didn’t seem to have any point to them, whilst the best thing about Venis/Runnels was seeing Terri looking stunning.
 Not that I’m saying this was a bad show.
-Most of the matches were decent enough, just not the kind of classics that would make it must-see viewing 20 years later.
+Most of the matches were decent enough, just not the kind of classics that would make it a must-see viewing 20 years later.
 If there is one reason to watch this show, it’s The Rock.
 This wasn’t the best he ever performed, but it was the first PPV where you saw that the former Rocky Maivia wasn’t just over, but was Main Event Superstar over, and during the hottest period in the company’s history, that’s saying something."

 In 2022, Paul Matthews of Classic Wrestling Review described the event as "average," stating, "This show was average.
 Nothing on it was bad, but much of it was dull and flat.
 The first half was throwaway matches with little build.
 They developed the matches for the second half well.
-But the action was lackluster, except the cage.
+But the action was lackluster, except for the cage.
 Even the main event was disappointing.
 I didn’t hate it, but it was forgettable.
 However, I love the closing scene of the PPV.
 Despite the rest of the show, that final shot is memorable."